Ananya-IS/Stress-Detection-Model-using-PPG-and-GSR-Sensor-Values/README.md

 Source: [PhysioNet / IEEE DataPort]

 Credits / Citation:
-If you used the PPG-DaLiA dataset, cite it as:

 Reiss, Attila, et al. “Deep PPG: Large-scale heart rate estimation with convolutional neural networks.”
 Sensors 19.14 (2019): 3079.
 Dataset available at: https://www.physionet.org/content/ppg-dalia/1.0.0/